afinas-em/qr-bar-code-scanner-dialog/README.md

 ## Web Integration

-No need to update anything, plugin append the html contents to the DOM.
+No need to update anything, the plugin appends the HTML contents to the DOM.